TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

 \endcond
 \cond SOC_AM243X || SOC_AM64X
 - However typically one needs to at least send the below files to flash
-  - Send a OSPI flash bootloader application and flash it at offset 0x0 (`sbl_ospi.release.tiimage`).
+  - Send a OSPI flash bootloader application and flash it at offset 0x0 (`sbl_ospi.release.hs_fs.tiimage`).
 If the OSPI bootloader is already flashed previously then this step can be skipped.
-  - Send your application image multi-core image and flash it at offset 0x80000 (`*.appimage`).
+  - Send your application image multi-core image and flash it at offset 0x80000 (`*.appimage.hs_fs`).
     The offset 0x80000 is the offset that is specified in the OSPI bootloader and when the EVM boots in OSPI mode, it will attempt to find a application at this location.
 - After flashing is done, power OFF the EVM